rackerlabs/support-how-to/content/cloud-sites/migrate-a-mysql-51-database-to-mariadb-10-on-cloud-sites.md

 ### Availability of MariaDB

-MariaDB 10.1 is now available in the ORD and DFW data center and will be available in the DFW data center in the future.
-Migrations in ORD from MySQL 5.1 to MariaDB 10.1 will be happening in September.
+MariaDB 10.1 is now available in the ORD and DFW data centers.
+Migrations in ORD from MySQL 5.1 to MariaDB 10.1 will happen in September.

 ### MariaDB instead of MySQL 5.6